sascristian/HeyberryAI/README.md

         - Copy the style of any artist using Style Transfer
         - Colorize Black and White photos
         - Chatbot using AIML
-        - Auto complete your stories with a Char-RNN
+        - Auto complete your stories with a Char-RNN (training...)
         - Learn and build a database of what it learns with LILACS

 And dont forget the "not really AI" stuff